nagi49000/neo4j_play/README.md

 Neo4j docker-compose set up from https://medium.com/@thibaut.deveraux/how-to-install-neo4j-with-docker-compose-36e3ba939af0

-## loading data into an active database
+## Loading data into an active database

 Data and import cypher are mounted in /import .
 On
 ```